splitgraph/socrata-roulette/README.md

   (selected measures)
 FROM (source table)
 GROUP BY (selected dimensions)
-ORDER BY (some subset of measured and dimensions) LIMIT 100
+ORDER BY (some subset of measures and dimensions) LIMIT 100
 ```